Back to all blogs

 Why the Thyroid Requires Separate Testing

-To find out if your thyroid is functioning correctly, a laboratory must measure the specific concentrations of these hormones.
-This requires a different set of chemical assays than those used to count blood cells.
+To determine if your thyroid is functioning correctly, a laboratory must measure the specific concentrations of these hormones using different assays than those used to count blood cells.
+When a GP suspects a thyroid issue, they order a Thyroid Function Test (TFT), which often initially only checks Thyroid Stimulating Hormone (TSH).

 The Thyroid Feedback Loop

-To understand why a simple "normal" result can sometimes be frustrating, it helps to think of the thyroid like a central heating system:
+Think of the thyroid like a central heating system:

-A Full Blood Count cannot see the thermostat, the boiler, or the heat.
-It only sees the "delivery trucks" (the blood cells) moving through the house.
+A Full Blood Count cannot see the thermostat, the boiler, or the heat; it only sees the "delivery trucks" (the blood cells) moving through the house.

 Common Thyroid Symptoms That Mimic Other Conditions